Environmental awareness is not always obvious in Tenerife culture.

 The location of this street art speaks for itself.

 The Punta Brava is located at one of most vulnerable spots of Tenerife coast.
 Ferocious waves beat against it often.
-This is the reason for its name which translates into Brave Point.
-You may bet that locals there have utmost respect for their environment.
+In fact there, locals have utmost respect for their environment.

 The inhabitants of Punta Brava have the right to stay in their homes, as long as they live, but cannot sell them.
 Obviously, inheritance is not possible with such properties.

-This ancient fishing village with top eating places, such as Restaurante Tambo's is the real Tenerife where men sit on narrow rocks at the ocean edge by their door steps to catch seafood in dangerous conditions.
+This ancient fishing village with top eating places, such as Restaurante Tambo's and now also Brunelli's Steakhouse is the real Tenerife where men sit on narrow rocks at the ocean edge by their door steps to catch seafood in dangerous conditions.

 All the more reason, why this coastline must be 100 per cent unpolluted.
 Easier said than done...
 It looks like an impossible task with millions of tourists in town.
 They pause a threatening risk which isn't easy to iron out.